Harsha29-kns/DF-Tools_overview/Lab Exercises/EX.No-6 Sleuth.md

 #  **Experiment No. 06 — Digital Forensic Analysis using Sleuth Kit (TSK)**

-##  **Overview**
+##  Aim

-The **Sleuth Kit (TSK)**  is a versatile suite of command-line tools used in **digital forensics**.
-It enables investigators to analyze disk images , uncover deleted files , and extract critical digital evidence from storage devices.
-This document walks through the complete process of using Sleuth Kit on a **Windows** system to perform forensic analysis.
+To perform **digital forensic analysis** on a disk image using the **Sleuth Kit (TSK)** by examining file systems, recovering deleted files, analyzing metadata, and preserving evidence for investigation.

 ---